• About us

 Why plants?

 Plants change constantly during their life cycle.
 Many can be propagated, nurtured, observed and measured in a school laboratory or outside (fieldwork).
 They can provide a stimulating context and a point of reference when discussing many key scientific ideas.
-Science is a practical subject and plants offer many opportunities to practise and demonstrate the skills and knowledge associated with Working scientifically.
+Science is a practical subject and plants offer many opportunities to practice and demonstrate the skills and knowledge associated with working scientifically.

 On top of all that they can brighten and add interest to any school laboratory and show that a properly managed laboratory need not be a dangerous place!